LunaTheFoxgirl/dcore/README.md

 * tee
 * tty
 * echo
-* uname
+* uname (this doesn't match Linux, but matches FreeBSD's implementation)
+* hostid
+* true / false (i called it "return" and it will work if you name it true, or false).
+* sync
+* basename
+* tsort
+* dirname

 ## WIP ##

 * mkdir
+* cksum (doesn't work - algorithm isn't standard and implementation isn't correct).

 ## Todo ##

+* Generic core.sys.posix style wrappers for stdc that aren't already in there.
 * Generic command boilerplate for --help, --verbose, --version on all commands.
+Also provide a way to specify filename(s) as part of the command line spec.
+* Generic IO / logging / error boilerplate
 * ls / vdir / dir
 * cp
 * mv